SkepticMystic/breadcrumbs/README.md

 Type: `show-attributes?: string[]`

-Show specific attributes about each item in the tree.
+Show specific attributes about each item in the tree/mermaid-chart.
 Give a comma-separated list of values.
 Options include:

 -   `hierarchy_i`: Which hierarchy the edge is from.
 -   `dir`: The direction of the edge.